Kevin Na makes Masters history in unfortunate fashion

 He is the first player to hit every green in regulation but shoot over par.

 Na shot a 73 in the first round and finished 1-over par.
-He finished with one birdie and two double bogeys but broke even on most of the holes.
+He finished with one birdie and two bogeys but broke even on most of the holes.
 He was the fifth-best putter on the PGA Tour during the 2019-20 season.

 THE MASTERS: WHAT TO KNOW ABOUT THE 2020 TOURNAMENT